Osthe: Filming

-The project was launched with a pooja at AVM Productions in Chennai on 10 May 2011, and filming began on 26 June in Mysore.
+The film was launched with a puja at AVM Studios in Chennai on 10 May 2011, and filming began on 26 June in Mysore.
 Nearly all of the film was shot in and around Mysore in a single shooting schedule, which was finished by mid-August.
 Silambarasan began a fitness regime with Sood serving as his coach.
-The film's final shooting schedule was a song filmed in Dubai.
-Sherawat shot the item number "Kalasala" in late September and the first week of October in Chennai.
+Gangopadhyay put on weight for Osthe and shot for the film simultaneously with Mayakkam Enna (2011) which she considered "hectic".
+Sherawat began filming for the item number "Kalasala" from late September in Chennai.
+In late October, the song "Pondatti" was filmed in Dubai, and the climax was filmed in Chennai shortly thereafter.
+Filming ended in November.